Skip to main content

 Does Verizon Fios work in Boston?

 Yes, Verizon Fios is available to approximately 70-80% of Boston addresses.
 Coverage is strongest in downtown, Back Bay, Beacon Hill, and newer developments in the Seaport.
 Older neighborhoods like Dorchester and Jamaica Plain have more limited coverage.
-Check Verizon's website or call 1-855-387-1456 to verify your address.
+Check Verizon's website or to verify your address.

 What is the cheapest internet in Boston?